 The ambitions of the Netflix reboot of Queer Eye far exceed making over schlumpy men.
 This is a show about bridging the massive, almost apocalyptic rift that seems to exist between communities.
 The first episode of Queer Eye season 2 drives the show’s mission home — and it’s all thanks to Tammye Hicks, the show’s first-ever woman hero.
-In addition to rebuilding her church's community centre, it's Hicks' dream to make her church an accepting, welcoming place for LGBTQ+ people, like her own son Myles.
+In addition to rebuilding her church's community center, it's Hicks' dream to make her church an accepting, welcoming place for LGBTQ+ people, like her own son Myles.

 Last Friday, we spoke to Hicks about the episode's enduring impact on herself, her community, and hopefully, Queer Eye viewers.